• Skip to main content

 • Wheat Flour: I am a big fan of wheat flour.
 We get wheat flour from a near by Chakki (Mill).
 I have kneaded the leaves with the wheat flour.
 One may fell free to stuff the leaves as well.

-• Spices: Use of green chilly (chopped) in the dough definitely adds the perfect heat.
-I add salt, Carom seeds, Red chily powder, Garm Masala and Amchur/Lemon Juice also in the dough.
+• Salt & Spices: Use of green chilly (chopped) in the dough definitely adds the perfect heat.
+I add salt, Carom seeds, Red chilly powder, Garam Masala and Amchur/Lemon Juice also in the dough.

 bathua leaves fresh